When I started out trying to land freelance writing clients using LinkedIn, I was broke, clueless, and had just been fired from my full-time job.

 But at the same time, if you really need clients, how else are you going to spend your time?

-Then, repost it using LinkedIn publisher and include a link to your site at the top, like this:
+Then, repost it using LinkedIn Publisher with a few minor changes, and include a link to your site at the top, like this:

 That way, you can drive traffic back to your site and keep your blog updated with fresh content for your target clients.